 b) has commercial value because it is secret;

-c) has been subject to reasonable steps under the circumstances, by the person lawfully in control of the information to keep it secret.
+c) has been subject to reasonable steps under the circumstances, by the person lawfully in control of the information to keep it secret. (emphasis added)

 In the context of confidential information in the employment relationship under English common law, a trade secret is information that an employee is obliged to keep confidential, even after the termination of employment and without any post-termination restrictions.
 In this context, 'trade secret' means information of a sufficiently high degree of confidentiality based on all the circumstances.
-These include its importance to the business and the measures taken to protect it.
+These circumstances include its importance to the business and the measures taken to protect it.
 Typically, examples of this category have included the legendary 'Coca-Cola formula' as a pure trade secret that is protected regardless of any contractual agreement.
 This is distinguishable from 'valuable business information', which only remains protected after the end of employment if it is covered by express contractual wording.

-- The requirement that the information 'has been subject to reasonable steps under the circumstances, by the person lawfully in control of the information to keep it secret' means that as long as a businesses' supply chain, licensees, franchise holders and other business partners are required to observe its security requirements for the information, then it remains 'secret' and protectable.
+- The requirement that the information 'has been subject to reasonable steps under the circumstances, by the person lawfully in control of the information to keep it secret' means that as long as a businesses' supply chain, licensees, franchise holders and other business partners are required to observe its security requirements for the information, then theoretically it remains 'secret' and protectable.

 - In an employment law context, the Directive may be seen to broaden the definition of 'trade secret' under English common law rules.
 This would appear to present an opportunity for employers to capture a wider range of confidential information within the trade secret classification.

 - The issue above highlights an important question for Member States: whether implementation of the Directive should come in addition to – or instead of – their national legislation and common law rules.
-In the United Kingdom, the regulations6 implementing the Directive make clear that they are to sit alongside the existing legal framework.
-Accordingly, in so far as the measures, procedures and remedies available in an action for breach of confidence provide wider protection to a trade secret holder than that provided under these regulations, the trade secret holder may apply for those (wider) measures, procedures and remedies in addition or as an alternative to those provided for in the regulations.
+In the United Kingdom, the regulations6 implementing the Directive make clear that they are to supplement and sit alongside the existing legal framework.
+Accordingly, in so far as the measures, procedures and remedies available in an action for breach of confidence provide wider protection to a trade secret holder than that provided under these new regulations, the trade secret holder may apply for those (wider) measures, procedures and remedies in addition or as an alternative to those provided for in the regulations.

 - The similarities between the European definition and that adopted in the United States should help promote the confidence of international businesses to expand their operations in Europe.
+Brexit is not expected to change the position in the United Kingdom (as discussed above): the Directive has been implemented into domestic law and, at the time of writing, there is no suggestion that the recently elected Conservative government intends to reconsider legislation in this area.

 III NEW HEADS OF LIABILITY AND REMEDIES